Either due to a low pension provision vs outgoings or a need for ‘getting out of the house’ you may be considering re-employment/part time work.

 Turning your hobbies – quilting, knitting, wooden toys, baking – into income is now possible using such websites as Etsy, Pinterest, Ebay (sites easily accessed via Search Engines) which enable you to sell your products.
 Or, you could approach local community colleges to investigate vocational teaching opportunities.

 The opportunities and pathways are so varied I could not possibly list them all although have some website examples below.
 If this sounds as if it could be of interest, then follow through with that thought.
-The final 3 web addresses are links to USA sites so some of the legal information is not correct for the UK although they are interesting sites with useful insights so worth a read.
+Then the next 3 web addresses are links to USA sites so some of the legal information is not correct for the UK although they are interesting sites with useful insights so worth a read.
 The final web link is to a site offering guidance relating to managing your finances and budgeting in ways that ensure you do not need to re-join the workforce at all.

 https://www.saga.co.uk/magazine/money/work/careers/working-after-retirement sound general information with case studies and scenarios.